 FTP: Plain, unencrypted FTP that defaults over port 21.
-Most web browsers support basic FTP.
+Most web browsers and Windows Explorer support basic FTP, but it is insecure and not recommended as passwords and data are not encrypted.

 FTPS: Implicit SSL/TLS encrypted FTP that works just like HTTPS.
 Security is enabled with SSL as soon as the connection starts.
 The default FTPS port is 990.
 This protocol was the first version of encrypted FTP available, and while considered deprecated, is still widely used.
 None of the major web browsers support FTPS.